Early Pregnancy Bleeding: Everything you Need to Know

 Understanding First Trimester Spotting

 Spotting refers to very light bleeding that appears as just a few drops or a light streak of pink, brown, or rust-colored discharge on toilet paper or underwear.
-It differs from menstrual flow and typically doesn't require a pad or liner.
+It differs from menstrual flow and typically doesn't require a a full pad.
+It might be the light bleeding you only see when you wipe or on a small panty liner.

 Common Causes of Normal Spotting